Sinuiju Special Administrative Region: History

-In 2002, the Presidium of the Supreme People's Assembly promulgated the Basic Law of the Sinuiju SAR and appointed Yang Bin as its governor.
+In 2002, the Presidium of the Supreme People's Assembly promulgated the Basic Law of the Sinuiju SAR and appointed Yang Bin as its chief executive.
 It announced that 30 September 2002 was the date the law would come into force.
 Yang called on a press conference to talk about his plans.
 He announced that around 300,000 to 500,000 people of the city would have to resettle to the southern part of Sinuiju, which was not part of the SAR, while the rest would stay and become residents of the SAR.
 Planning to demolish much of the city, Yang envisioned building a city similar to Shenzhen, with industrial zones and commercial, tourist and entertainment areas.
 He announced that the US dollar would become the SARs currency, and all foreigners would be granted visa-free access, including South Koreans.
 He announced that he was planning to appoint one to two South Koreans to the SARs Legislative Assembly.

 However, the SAR or the proposed reforms did not come into effect by 30 September.
 Yang said that this was because North Korea was displeased with allowing South Koreans into Sinuiju freely, which he said would be rectified by creating a "compatriot document", similar to the Mainland Travel Permit for Taiwan Residents.
 He said North Korea had not yet completed the fence which would separate the SAR from the rest of the country, which he told was another reason for the delay.
 Yang planned to move to the SAR permanently by late October.
 Before he formally assumed his post, he was arrested by Chinese authorities on 4 October and sentenced to 18 years in prison for tax evasion and other economic crimes.
 While the North Korean authorities soon announced that the development of the Sinuiju SAR would continue and the SAR was put under the administration of its Commission of Foreign Economic Cooperation Promotion, the plans for the SAR were effectively abandoned.

 As of April 2008, the SAR reforms still have not been put into effect, and it is possible that North Korea has abandoned the project after Yang's arrest.
-In September 2004, Chinese-American merchant Julie Sa (沙日香) was reported as a possible successor as governor.
+In September 2004, Chinese-American merchant Julie Sa (沙日香) was reported as a possible successor as chief executive.
 Between 2013 and 2018, a smaller Sinuiju International Economic Zone was developed, backed by the state-owned Sinuiju Zone Development Corporation.
 It hopes to develop high value projects such as software development, computer manufacturing and trade-related services.